flare-foundation/governance-proposals/FIP/FIP_10.md

 * **FTSO block-latency prices**: Providers must submit at least 80% of their expected number of updates within a reward epoch, unless they have very low weight, such as <0.2%.
 * **Staking**: Providers must meet 80% total uptime in the reward epoch with at least 3M FLR in active self-bond and 15M active stake.
 * **Stake mirroring**: At least an 80% mirroring merkle root vote-submission rate and at least 80% participation in mirroring when providers are selected.
 Stake mirroring is currently not rewarded.

+According to the incentive structure, if providers do not meet the minimal participation requirements for every protocol during each reward epoch, they will receive a penalty in the form of a strike.
+If too many strikes in a short period of time are received, rewards for certain epochs will be burned.

 Each time a provider fails to achieve the minimum participation criteria in a reward epoch, they lose a strike.
 If they have no strikes, they instead lose all rewards in that reward epoch for all protocols.
 Because providers participate in multiple protocols, providers may lose more than one strike in a round.
 Each reward epoch for which they meet all participation criteria, they gain a strike back, up to a maximum of three.
 Providers start with zero strikes, including new providers.